Task-Oriented Convex Bilevel Optimization with Latent Feasibility: Experimental Results

-\textbf{Image Restoration.} We now compare BIO with state-of-the-art image restoration approaches, including FTVd~\cite{Li2013An}, FISTA~\cite{beck2009fast}, HL~\cite{Krishnan2009Fast}, IDDBM3D~\cite{danielyan2012bm3d}, EPLL~\cite{zoran2011learning}, MLP~\cite{Schuler2013A}, IRCNN~\cite{Zhang2017Learning} and MSWNNM~\cite{MSWNNM}.
-We first conduct experiments on the well-known Levin et al.' benchmark~\cite{Levin2009Understanding}, which includes 32 images of the size $255\times255$ and blurred by 8 different kernels of the size ranging from $13\times13$ to $27\times27$.
-The visual comparisons on three example images from this benchmark are plotted in Fig.~\ref{fig:Deblurring0}-\ref{fig:Deblurring2}, it can be easily seen that our proposed algorithm achieves the prominent detail recovery with highest PSNR/SSIM scores in different cases.
-We also report the averaged quantitative scores (i.e., PSNR and SSIM) in Table~\ref{tab:ImageRestoration}.
-We can see that the deep learning based IRCNN approach can achieve much better performance than traditional optimization based methods.
-The very recently developed MSWNNM adopted a multi-scale technique to investigate rich image details, thus its results are even better.
-While thanks to the novel interpretation of knowledge-driven and data-driven mechanisms, our BIO obtain the best quantitative and qualitative results among all the tested methods.
-In addition, a color image ($612\times 342$) corrupted by a very large kernel (of the size $75\times75$) is also utilized to further evaluate these approaches, which is showed in Fig.~\ref{fig:Deblurring3}.
-Obviously, all these compared state-of-the-art approaches tend to the unclear details depict.
-Again, BIO recovered richer textures and more details of the image, thus performed the best.
+\textbf{Image Restoration.} We compared TOLF with many approaches, including traditional optimization methods (i.e., FTVd~\cite{Li2013An}, FISTA~\cite{beck2009fast}, HL~\cite{krishnan2009fast}, IDDBM3D~\cite{danielyan2012bm3d}, EPLL~\cite{zoran2011learning}), and learning-based methods (i.e., MLP~\cite{Schuler2013A}, IRCNN~\cite{Zhang2017Learning}, MSWNNM~\cite{MSWNNM}, FDN~\cite{kruse2017learning}, GLRA~\cite{ren2018deep}, PP-ADMM~\cite{chan2016plug}, MEDAEP~\cite{li2019multi}, FIMA~\cite{liu2019convergence} (contains eFIMA and iFIMA)).
+As for TOLF, we introduced a denoising CNN~\cite{zhang2017beyond} architecture as $\mathcal{T}$ (according to Table~\ref{tab:DifferentNetworks}).
+We conducted experiments on the Levin et al.' benchmark~\cite{Levin2009Understanding}, which includes 32 images of the size 255$\times$255 and blurred by 8 different kernels of the size ranging from 13$\times$13 to 27$\times$27.
+We reported the quantitative scores in Table~\ref{tab:ImageRestorationQuan}.
+The visual comparisons on an example image from this benchmark were plotted in Fig.~\ref{fig:ImageRestoration1}.
+Obviously, deep-learning-based IRCNN achieved much better performance than other traditional optimization methods.
+The recently-proposed FIMA (includes eFIMA and iFIMA) considered integrating the data and knowledge by an optimization unrolling strategy, thus its results were even better.
+Nevertheless, thanks to the novel modeling mechanism, TOLF obtained the best quantitative and qualitative results.
+In addition, a color image (612$\times$342) corrupted by a very large kernel (75$\times$75) was used to further evaluate the performance, shown in Fig.~\ref{fig:ImageRestoration2}.
+Again, TOLF recovered richer textures and details, and thus performed the best.